jsoref/janusgraph/janusgraph-dist/README.md

 * redhat

-The debian and redhat folders contain platform-specific packaging conttrol and payoad files.
+The debian and redhat folders contain platform-specific packaging control and payoad files.
 The pkgcommon folder contains shared payload and helper scripts.

 To build the .deb and .rpm packages: